gregdhill/merkle/README.md

-# Merkle Rust
+# Rust Trees :evergreen_tree:

-Simple merkle tree implementation in rust for learning purposes only.
+Simple tree implementations in rust for learning purposes only.